Psychic Self-Regulation for Children

 Mastering of psychophysical exercises can become easier if children attune to images of nature — a flower, a seaweed, the sun, etc.

-For example, when doing the exercise Awakening, children can use the image of a sunflower: it feels the spring, awakens, and stretches toward the sun.
+For example, when doing the exercise Awakening, children can use the image of a sunflower: it feels the spring, awakens, and stretches towards the sun.
 It becomes bigger and bigger; its leaves grow; its bud grows larger and opens into a big yellow flower.
 We stretch the arms-petals to sunlight and fill with it the body-stem!… — and gradually become made of goldish sun rays!

 The exercise Giving Away: inside my chest, a large white rose blossoms; the entire chest becomes filled with its subtle fragrance; with my hands I spread this fragrance to my friends.